jetprobe/jetprobe-docs/content/docs/tasks/index.md

 ---
-title: Actions
+title: Tasks
 weight: 20
 ---

-## Declaring Actions
+## Declaring Tasks

-An action in the context of a data pipeline is a stage or a phase that is part of the entire execution.
-Every action is separated by a dot (.) and takes an action builder as a paramter.
-Let's see in detail, some of the inbuilt actions in JetProbe.
+An task in the context of a data pipeline is a stage or a phase that is part of the entire execution.
+Every task is executed sequentially and takes an task builder as a paramter.
+Let's see in detail, some of the inbuilt tasks in Jetprobe.

-## Http Action
+## Http Tasks

 In case of http action, the parameter passed is the http request builder.
 For building a http request, a utility class known as `Http` is used.
 Here's a sample http request :